Pluto and the Developing Landscape of Our Solar System

 The changing landscape of the Solar System

 The object Tombaugh had discovered was named Pluto, a name officially adopted by the American Astronomical Society, the Royal Astronomical Society in the UK and the IAU.
 It is a frigid world, billions of kilometres from Earth, and 30 times less massive than the then-smallest known planet, Mercury.
 But Pluto was not alone.
-It was found to have three satellites.
+It was found to have five satellites.
 The largest, Charon, was discovered in 1978.
-The smaller two were discovered using the Hubble Space Telescope in 2005 and officially named Nix and Hydra by the IAU in early 2006 (read more).
+The smaller four were discovered using the Hubble Space Telescope in 2005, 2011 and 2012 and officially named Nix, Hydra, in early 2006 (read more) , Kerberos and Styx in 2013 (read more) by the IAU.

 The view of our Solar System's landscape began to change on August 30, 1992 with the discovery by David Jewitt and Jane Luu from the University of Hawaii of the first of more than 1000 now known objects orbiting beyond Neptune in what is often referred to as the transneptunian region.
 More generally these bodies are often simply labelled as Trans-Neptunian Objects (TNOs).